Knotx/knotx-fragments/action/library/README.md

  - `cache_pass` - occurs when there is no associated value in the cache and `doAction` returns with no cacheable data or an error transition.
 In either case, this event gets logged on `error` log level.
     - `cache_key`

-In-Memory Cache log includes logs produced by the `doAction`.
+Cache log includes logs produced by the `doAction`.
 Each `invocation log` has entries:

  - `duration` - how long takes execution of action - in milisecond